Not so long ago, this letter arrived from a groom's mother. She wants to know who pays for the honeymoon:

 Since it's important to take a honeymoon, a couple who can't afford an expensive one has several affordable options.
-In addition, they can delay their getaway, take a shorter one than planned, drive instead of fly, or visit a place in the off season to save money.
+In addition, they can delay their getaway, take a shorter one than planned, drive instead of fly, or visit a place in the off season to save money on hotel rates.
 And if they're really strapped for cash and willing to sacrifice some comforts, they can plan a truly cheap honeymoon.

 Where to Get Honeymoon Funds:

 One way to defray the expense of a honeymoon is by having the couple register for travel gifts at a Honeymoon Bridal Registry.

 Other ways couples can pay for a honeymoon:

 - Cash from Wedding.
 Envelopes of cash can help to cover your honeymoon expenses.
 But unless you're having a huge wedding, you will have to augment them.